SS-YS/MDP-with-Value-Iteration-and-Policy-Iteration/README.md

 Policy iteration is another algorithm that solves MDPs.
 It starts with a random policy and alternates the following two steps until the policy improvement step yields no change:

-(1) Policy evaluation: given a policy, calculate the utility of each state U(s) if the policy is executed;
+(1) Policy evaluation: given a policy, calculate the utility U(s) of each state s if the policy is executed;

 (2) Policy improvement: update the policy based on U(s).